Council members

 Country Press Australia

-(Brian) Hartley Higgins was appointed as representative for Country Press Australia on 11 December 2020.
+Peter Kennedy was appointed as representative for Country Press Australia.

 Independent Journalist Members